Graduates at Work

 Matthew McDermott manages Seattle Tilth Farm Works, a 34-acre site outside Seattle providing small farm business training and other production and educational programs.

 Kim Murchison and Josh Slotnick started Clark Fork Organics in Missoula, Montana, which provides organic produce to area markets, natural food stores, and restaurants.
-In 1997 Josh co-founded an academic program at the University of Montana called Program In Ecological Agriculture and Society (PEAS).
+In 1997 Josh co-founded an academic program at the University of Montana called Program In Ecological Agriculture and Society (PEAS), a part of Garden City Harvest.
 The PEAS farm operates an 80 member CSA and sends 15 to 20 thousand pounds of food annually to the Missoula Food Bank.

 Ted Purdy is the Youth Farm Coordinator at FOOD for Lane County in Springfield, Oregon.
 The Youth Farm in a 3-acre educational farm that combines youth services with hunger relief and small-scale organic farming.

-Matthew Raiford runs the 6th-generation family-owned Gilliard Farms in Brunswick, Georgia.
-A graduate of the Culinary Institute of America, Matthew also teaches culinary skills and founded the Apprenticeship's Farm-to-Fork annual fundraising dinner.
+Matthew Raiford (pictured above) runs the 6th-generation family-owned Gilliard Farms in Brunswick, Georgia with his sister Althea.
+A graduate of the Culinary Institute of America, Matthew also teaches culinary skills, runs The Farmer and the Larder restaurant with Jovan Sage, and founded the Apprenticeship's Farm-to-Fork annual fundraising dinner.

-Amy Ridout (Rice-Jones) manages the Indian Valley Organic Farm and Garden, the teaching farm for the College of Marin.
+Amy Ridout (Rice-Jones) manages the Indian Valley Organic Farm and Garden, the teaching farm for the College of Marin in Marin County, California.

 Cathrine Sneed developed a gardening program at the San Francisco County Jail, and went on to launch the post-release program The Garden Project to serve former offenders.
 The Garden Project today is nationally recognized and provides on-the-job training in gardening and tree care.